damies13/TestDataTable/Doc/rest_api.md

 ### GET /&lt;table name&gt;/row

-Returns the column name / value pairs for the first record in every column in the table and removes these records from the table
+Returns the column name / value pairs for the first record in every column in the table (row 0) and removes these records from the table

 ### GET /&lt;table name&gt;/&lt;id&gt;

-Returns the column name / value pairs for every column in the table for the nominated row id and removes these records from the table
+Returns the column name / value pairs for every column in the table for the nominated row id (starting from 0) and removes these records from the table

 ### POST /&lt;table name&gt;/row